Grow Your Own Pink Oyster MushroomsNorth Spore

 Cooking: Pink Oysters can easily replace button mushrooms in most recipes and pair well with many cuisines and flavors.
 Like all Oyster mushrooms, they retain water and may develop a viscous texture when undercooked.
 If you prefer a firm or dryer texture, continue to cook Pink Oysters until their liquid has reduced and cooked off and they begin to brown.

 1) Your Pink Oyster mushroom grow kit is an amended sawdust block that has been completely colonized by Pink Oyster mushroom mycelium.
-Do not open your bag.
-Instead take the block and place it on its side, exposing a side where the block presses right up against the plastic bag.
-Take a sharp knife and slice a 5-6 inch slice along the bag, slicing the bag with as little damage done as possible to the block.
-Gently squeeze out any air left in the bag, take the loose flap without mushroom substrate in it, and fold it underneath the kit.
+Cut along the perforated line on the front of your box and remove it to reveal the bag underneath.
+Use a sharp knife to cut a diagonal line across the revealed area with as little damage done as possible to the block.
 The Pink Oyster mushroom mycelium will sense the oxygen in the air and produce mushroom ‘pins’, another word for ‘baby mushrooms’.
 This should begin to happen within two weeks of slicing your bag.